jailctf/pyjailbreaker/jailbreak/gadgets/README.md

 Outside of the exploit chain generator, if a specific gadget is required either for manual chain creation, inspection, or testing, `from jailbreak.gadgets.<subdirs> import <gadget full name>` could be used instead.

+A user is also able to provide their own gadgets through providing their own python function that confirms to the gadget spec via `jailbreak.register_user_gadget(<gadget function object>)`.